Potato Taco Recipe | Vegan

 The recipe card at the bottom of the page has the full list of ingredients with measurements and instructions.

-Another quicker option is to microwave the potatoes on high for around 5-6 minutes, again depending on the size of the potato.
+A quicker option is to microwave the potatoes on high for around 5-6 minutes, again depending on the size of the potato.
 You’ll want to poke a few holes in the potatoes and wrap them in a damp paper towel before cooking so there won’t be an explosion in your microwave.
+I have this handy reusable microwave potato bag that is great for quick-cooking potatoes.

 While the potatoes are cooking, go ahead and prepare the taco bean filling.

-I tend to make a blend of black beans and red kidney beans.
+STEP #3: Use any type of bean you like best; I tend to make a blend of black beans and red kidney beans.
 Sometimes I also like to add pintos.
-Make your own fresh beans in an Instant Pot or buy canned.

-If using canned beans, I always recommend dumping them in a colander and rinsing to remove some of the salt and preservatives.
+If using canned beans, I always recommend dumping them in a colander and rinsing them to remove some of the salt and preservatives.
+You definitely want to drain them for this recipe.

 clear mixing bowl with beans, bulgur, salsa, taco seasoning

-Simply add the uncooked bulgur to the mixture of beans, fire-roasted tomatoes, and taco seasoning.
-There will already be some liquid from the fire-roasted tomatoes, but you’ll need to mix in an extra 1/2 cup of water and allow it to heat on the stovetop or microwave until the bulgur is cooked.
+If you are using uncooked bulgur, simply add it to the mixture of beans, fire-roasted tomatoes, and taco seasoning.
+There will already be some liquid from the fire-roasted tomatoes, but you’ll need to mix in an extra 1/2 cup of water for the bulgur to cook which should take about 15 minutes on the stovetop or 7-8 minutes in the microwave.

 diced veggies